22FAUNO-SA-Team-1/ClassProjectDocuments/Design.md

 - *Threat ID*: 6.
     - Threat Name:  External Entity LDAP Server Potentially Denies Receiving Data
     - Threat Category:  Repudiation
-    - Justification:
+    - Justification:  If LDAP server denies receiving authentication data then a user would fail authentication even when they are a valid user
-    - Existing Mitigations:
+    - Existing Mitigations:  Keycloak allows logging of events like denied data transmission with relevant data such as time/date of the event and summary of the data that failed or was denied to flow.
-    - Notable Gap:
+    - Notable Gap:  Logging is the only answer Keycloak has to this threat, it doesn't directly address the issue when it occurs but it does allow fixing the issue after the fact as needed.

 - *Threat ID*: 7.
     - Threat Name:  Spoofing of the LDAP Server External Destination Entity
     - Threat Category:  Spoofing
-    - Justification:
+    - Justification:  An attacker could spoof an LDAP server and hijack data or requests meant to be sent to the LDAP server
-    - Existing Mitigations:
+    - Existing Mitigations:  Spoofing the LDAP Server is prevented by authentication via the truststore.
+A truststore for trusted LDAP entities is stored on the Keycloak server and ensuring the LDAP server is authentic is required before authentication requests are sent to an LDAP server.
-    - Notable Gap:
+    - Notable Gap: None

 - *Threat ID*: 8.
     - Threat Name:  Cross Site Request Forgery